-- Have your salary paid into your offset
+Have your salary paid into your offset

 Whether it’s your salary or any other deposits, having it paid into your offset account will immediately reduce the interest you pay on your home loan.
 Even if it’s only there for a day or two, it makes a difference.
-Download our Salary transfer form (PDF, 211KB) to move over your pay easily.
+Download our Salary transfer form (PDF, 246KB), opens in new window to move over your pay easily.

-- Take advantage of interest-free days on your NAB credit card
+Take advantage of interest-free days on your NAB credit card

 By using your NAB credit card for everyday purchases and then paying the full closing balance, or if you have a balance transfer the 'interest free days payment', by the due date each month, you keep your money in your offset account longer – offsetting interest on your home loan.